Why does church membership matter?

 Therefore, it is incumbent upon the elders and members of Redeemer Church to maintain the distinction between the world, whom we desire to experience the liberating power of the gospel, and those whose lives authenticate the liberating power of the gospel.
 To help preserve this important distinction between the world and the church and to help disciple people in their relationship to Christ and his church, the following measures of care exist in the process of joining Redeemer Church.

-For those transferring their care from another local church to Redeemer Church, we ask that they complete the six sessions of Membership Matters and read the Membership Matters material.
+For those wishing to become a member of Redeemer Church, we ask that they complete the six sessions of our Membership Matters new members class.
 The classes are offered throughout the year.
-Upcoming sessions will be announced in our weekly eNews, Sunday Worship Guides, and posted on Realm.
+Upcoming classses and schedule of sessions will be announced in our weekly eNews, Sunday Worship Guides, posted on Realm and included in our online calendar.
+It's not required that class sessions be taken sequentially, so feel free to hop in at any time and make up the missed sessions later.
+Register for the next upcoming class here.
 Why a class?
 Three basic purposes:

 For Discipleship.
 Whether you just recently professed faith in Jesus Christ or have been walking with him for decades, our chief aim in Membership Matters is your discipleship.
 Our foremost desire is to equip you in submitting to the authority of Jesus Christ and treasuring the gospel that is “of first importance” (Matt 28:18-20; 1 Cor 15:1-4).
 In particular, we see this course teaching Jesus-followers to obey all that he has commanded in regard to the visible expression of his kingdom on earth, the local church, and living with each other in it through the power of the gospel.